ajunlonglive/MoroutinesProject/Docs/README_EN.md

 Sometimes this comes in very handy!

 ### Ownerless moroutines.
 So far, you and I have been learning how to create orphan moroutines.
 A orphaned moroutine is a moroutine that is not attached to any game object.
-Such a moroutine cannot be interrupted except with the `Stop` or `Reset` methods.
+Such a moroutine cannot be interrupted except with the `Stop`, `Reset`  or `Destroy` methods.

 ### Moroutines and their owners
-You can associate a moruthina with any game object, that is, make that game object the owner of the moruthina.
+You can associate a moroutine with any game object, that is, make that game object the owner of the moroutine.
 This means that execution of a moroutine will only be possible if the host object is active, otherwise the moroutine will be stopped and you cannot restart it or continue until the host object becomes active.
 Attempting to start moruthin on an inactive host object will generate an exception.
-If the host object is active again, you can continue executing the moruthin using the `Run` method.
+If the host object is active again, you can continue executing the moroutine using the `Run` method.

-To specify a moroutine host, specify it as the first parameter in the `Moroutine.Create` or `Moroutine.Run` methods.
+To specify a moroutine's owner, specify it as the first parameter in the `Moroutine.Create` or `Moroutine.Run` methods.
 ```c#
 var mor = Moroutine.Run(gameObject, CountEnumerable()); // gameObject is the host of the moroutine
 ```